pencil2d/pencil2d.github.io/contribute/index.md

 #### Source Code

 The Pencil2D source code can be obtained either by downloading a [source archive][1], or by using a Git (source control) client.
 If you are just starting out or you want to build a particular Pencil2D release, downloading a source archive is recommended.
-Otherwise, get the Mozilla Source Code via Git.
+Otherwise, get the Source Code via Git.

 Pencil2D source code is released under [GPLv2][2].